• Skip to main content

 Crispy on the outside and soft and chewy on the inside.

-So, if you are torn between having pancakes or waffles, why not have both at the same time with this mochi waffle recipe.
+If you are torn between having pancakes or waffles, why not have both at the same time with this mochi waffle recipe.

 It’s not often that I have a sweet breakfast, but when I do, these mochi waffles are certainly on top of the list!